sfDesat/ViewExtension/README.md

-### ⚠️ Platform notice ⚠️
-This mod is now also available on a [different platform](https://www.curseforge.com/lethal-company/mods/viewextension).
-This new platform will receive beta updates.
-Thunderstore will remain supported.

 # ViewExtension 🔍
 This is a very simple mod that increases the camera view distance from the vanilla 400m.
 A new View Distance setting is added in the pausemenu to change this value.